 Version 0.1-dev

-This website outlines the core principles of Tiger Style, a coding philosophy focused on safety, performance, and developer experience.
+Tiger Style is a coding philosophy focused on safety, performance, and developer experience.
 Inspired by the practices of TigerBeetle, it focuses on building robust, efficient, and maintainable software through disciplined engineering.

 Additional sections: Addendum, Colophon